 The Mountain States Chapter of the Paralyzed Veterans of America (MSCPVA) is a member of the Paralyzed Veterans of America (PVA), a congressionally chartered veterans service organization specializing in assisting and promoting a full lifestyle for veterans affected by spinal cord injury or neurological disease (i.e. MS, ALS).

 The PVA was formed in 1946.
-Our chapter is one of 33 chapters of the PVA, a national organization headquartered in Washington, DC.
-MSCPVA received its charter in 1955 and has served paralyzed veterans in our region (Colorado, Montana, New Mexico, Utah, and Wyoming) since its inception.
+Our chapter is one of 34 chapters of the PVA, a national organization headquartered in Washington, DC.
+The MSCPVA received its charter in 1955 and has served Paralyzed Veterans in our region (Colorado, Montana, New Mexico, Utah, and Wyoming) since its inception.
 In 1973, the IRS recognized us as a tax-exempt, 501(c)(3) organization.
 Therefore, all personal contributions to MSCPVA are tax deductible.

 - Advocate for and monitor the delivery of high quality and appropriate health care benefits and services.